Automattic

 Please follow these steps to file a notice:

-1. Verify that the blog in question is hosted by Automattic.
-We have no control over blogs that say “Powered by WordPress.org.”
-Those blogs use the open source WordPress software and are not hosted by us.
+1. Verify that the site in question is hosted by Automattic.
+We have no control over sites that say “Powered by WordPress.”
+Those sites use the open source WordPress.org software and are not hosted by us.
 Please contact the appropriate web host with complaints.
-We only host blogs that have “wordpress.com” in their URL or that say “powered by WordPress.com” on the site.

-2. Contact the blogger directly.
-Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.
+2. Contact the site owner directly.
+Go to the post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the site owner.
+If commenting isn’t currently enabled on the site, you may wish to check if the site owner has included a contact form which you can use to reach out.

-3. Send your complaint to our designated agent.
-If the issue cannot be resolved directly with the blogger, send your complaint to our designated agent at (we prefer email):
+3. Send your complaint to our designated agent via the form below, if the issue cannot be resolved directly with the site owner.

 60 29th Street #343